JAMJU/interspeech-2020-perceptimatic/README.md

 # Interspeech-2020-Perceptimatic

-This git contains the dataset Native Perceptimatic presented in the paper NAME PAPER, along with all the code to perform the analysis done in the latter.
+This git contains the dataset Perceptimatic presented in the paper **Perceptimatic: A human speech perception benchmark for unsupervised subword modelling** (Juliette Millet and Ewan Dunbar, submitted to Interspeech 2020), along with all the code to perform the analysis done in the latter.

 ### General environment required
 * python 3.6/7